About breast cancer

 Costs

-OHIP pays for breast cancer testing at a publicly funded Ontario hospital or clinic if you’re either:
+OHIP pays for breast cancer testing at a publicly funded Ontario hospital or clinic if you are:

 Tips to reduce your risk